wschuell/depsysif/README.md

 Master is stable, develop is the latest common version.

-To install, clone the repo, checkout to the wanted branch, and run:
+To install, clone the repo, checkout to the wanted branch (or simply stay in master), and run:
 `python3 setup.py develop`

 You can then import the module elsewhere with `import depsysif`.